 - Crochet Hook — You’ll need a size H / 5.0 mm crochet hook, or any crochet hook that gives you the right gauge for this pattern.

 - Yarn — Use medium weight (worsted weight) yarn.
 For best results, I recommend using a smooth, basic wool yarn in a light or bright color.
 I made my project sample using Knitpicks Bare Swish merino wool, a yarn I highly recommend for baby projects.
-I made my daughter a baby sweater and hat set out of this yarn prior to her birth; she wore the sweater almost daily during her first fall and winter, and it took a surprising amount of abuse while only showing minor signs of wear and tear.
+I made a baby sweater and hat set out of this yarn for my best friend’s baby shower, and her little one wore the sweater almost daily during her first fall and winter.
+It took a surprising amount of abuse while only showing minor signs of wear and tear.
 I had enough yarn left over from that project to make this hat for her, and I’m planning to order more of the yarn to make more projects for her this winter.

 - Tapestry Needle — You’ll need a blunt needle with a large eye, such as a tapestry needle or darning needle, to stitch the final details and weave in the ends when you are finished crocheting this project.

 - T-Pins — Pins are optional, but if you happen to have them, they’ll be a great help to you when it comes time to finish the hat.